lazysegtree/carto/README.md

 ```

 2. Why is it considered post-modern?

 - Parody to my current editor, [helix](https://helix-editor.com)
   - If NeoVim is considered modern, then Helix is post-modern
   - If superfile is considered modern, then rovr is post-modern

 3. Why did you say it cannot be daily driven?

 - Refer to the road map.
 There is many features yet to be completed.
 Pull Requests are appreciated

 4. What can I contribute?

 - Themes, and features can be contributed.
 - Refactors will be frowned on, and may take a longer time before merging.

 5. I want to add a feature/theme/etc!
 How do I do so?

 - You need [uv](https://docs.astral.sh/uv) at minimum. [pre-commit](https://pre-commit.com/) and [ruff](https://docs.astral.sh/ruff) are recommended to be installed.
 - Clone the repo, and inside it, run `uv sync` and `pre-commit install`.
 - Make your changes, ensure that your changes are properly formatted (via the pre-commit hook), before pushing to a **custom** branch on your fork.

 6. How do I make a feature suggestion?

 - Open an issue using the `feature-request` tag.
 Issue templates will come soon.

 7. Why not ratatui or bubbletea??? <sub><i>angry noises</i></sub>

 - I like python.
-8. When will it be completed?
-  - When it is completed.

-### Road map

-This is a list of features that I plan to add before releasing the appropriate version and where they are inspired from.

-#### Version 1

-Status: 33/33

-- [x] Directory Auto-completion (explorer)
-- [x] Button Navigation (explorer)
-- Keyboard Navigation
-  - [x] Directory Navigation (explorer)
-  - [x] Others (superfile)
-- [x] Double Click to enter into directories (explorer)
-- Configuration (superfile)
-  - [x] Base
-  - [x] Schema
-  - [x] Extending custom themes via configuration
-- [x] [zoxide](https://github.com/ajeetdsouza/zoxide) support (ranger)<br><sub>There is no command line for rovr, which means it will use keybinds to launch either a modified current folder bar or a panel</sub>
-- Previewing files
-  - [x] Image files using [textual-image](https://github.com/lnqs/textual-image) (superfile)<br><sub>Explorer kinda supports image viewing, but this is a TUI, so inspiration is from superfile</sub>
-  - [x] Directories (superfile)
-  - Compressed Files
-    - [x] `.zip`
-    - [x] `.tar`, `.gz` and the family
-- [x] Pinned folder sidebar (superfile)<br><sub>Explorer also supports a pinned sidebar, but it also includes the massive file tree, which I won't add.</sub>
-- [x] Search Bar (superfile)
-- [x] Metadata
-- Clipboard (superfile)
-  - [x] Copy files and folders
-  - [x] Cut files and folders
-  - [x] Paste files and folders
-    - [x] Warn when overwriting same named files
-- Multiple File Lists
-  - [x] Tabs
-- [x] Active and Completed processes (superfile)
-- Actions bar (explorer)
-  - [x] Copy files
-  - [x] Cut files
-  - [x] Paste files
-  - [x] Create new files/folders
-  - [x] Delete files/folders
-  - [x] Rename **a** file/folder
-  - Extract from compressed archive
-    - [x] `.zip`
-    - [x] `.tar`, `.gz` and the family
-  - Compress to archive
-    - [x] `.zip`
-    - [x] `.tar`, `.gz` and the family
-- [x] bat as previewer

-#### Version 2

-- [ ] Plugins using [pytest-dev/pluggy](https://github.com/pytest-dev/pluggy) or a custom way (I wish not)
-- [ ] Cross process clipboard sync (two rovr instances should have synced clipboards)
-- [ ] Recycle Bin of 1-day when files get overwritten (Currently handled with `sendtotrash` but it doesn't work at times, so not a reliable solution)

-#### Declined Features

-- Horizontal and Vertical Splits
-  - Too much clutter in a single window, especially when tabs already exist.
-- Transparent UI
-  - Some issues with Textual as a whole prevents me from creating a transparent UI.
-- Change sort order of files
-  - Too much work.
-However, if you are willing to put in the time for it, I'm glad to merge it!